 This is a non-supervisory, bargaining unit position.Learn more about this agency

-Independently performs a variety of archival activities for a moderately large number of record groups that are related by administrative connection or by subject matter, including planning for the analysis, arrangement, and description of physical and born digital collections and assuming primary responsibility for the completion of archival projects.
-Demonstrates full understanding of archival theory and practice and possesses a broad knowledge of scholarly research and documentation practices.
-Analyzes the documentation systems and practices of the originating agency, organization, or individual whose materials are being processed.
+Analyzes and arranges bodies of records that are somewhat disorganized, demonstrating knowledge of archival theory and practice in planning and carrying out their organization and description.
+Possesses understanding of scholarly research and documentation practices.
+Completes preliminary analysis of the documentation systems and practices of the originating agency, organization, or individual whose materials are being processed.
 Undertakes research in published sources to complete gaps in the available information relating to the subject matter of the records to be archived.
-Evaluates the significance of archival material in its historical context and applies evaluation in creating a plan of arrangement and description.
-Exercises initiative on special assignments requiring knowledge of archival management and related fields of academic study.
+Evaluates the significance of archival material in its historical context and applies evaluation in helping create a plan of arrangement and description.
+Exercises initiative on special assignments requiring knowledge of archival procedures and academic subject matter.

-Develops personal contacts to establish and maintain cooperative work relationships in order to provide or exchange information and professional knowledge relating to archival techniques and knowledge of archival procedures.
+Works to maintain personal contacts and cooperative work relationships in order to provide or exchange information.
 Coordinates as necessary with collection curators and staff in other divisions relating to the transmission, handling, description, and storage of division material housed off-site or transferred elsewhere.
-Recommends changes in the practices, formats, techniques, and resources employed by the division in the preparation of collections.

 Job family (Series)